fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 8. The DRI for creating the patch release branch cherry-picks the commit containing the changelog updates into a new branch, and merges that commit into `main` through a Pull Request.

-9. **Important!** The DRI for creating patch the release branch manually checks the database migrations.
-Any migrations that are not cherry-picked in a patch must have a _higher_ timestamp than migrations that were cherry-picked.
-If there are new migrations that were not cherry-picked, verify that those migrations have higher timestamps.
+9. **Important!** The DRI for creating the patch release branch manually checks the database migrations.
+Any migrations that are not cherry-picked in a patch must have a _later_ timestamp than migrations that were cherry-picked.
+If there are new migrations that were not cherry-picked, verify that those migrations have later timestamps.
 If they do not, submit a new Pull Request to increase the timestamps and ensure that migrations are run in the appropriate order.

    TODO [#2850](https://github.com/fleetdm/fleet/issues/2850): Improve docs/tooling for this.